 Medically verified information that a juvenile or a defendant has AIDS, or AIDS-related diseases or is HIV positive, when reported to the Court, shall be reported in a confidential memorandum, attached only to the Court's copy of the Probation Report.
-These memoranda will remain confidential, and will be kept permanently sealed.
+These memoranda shall be marked "confidential."
+And shall be maintained in a sealed envelope in the confidential section of the Court file and opened only by the bench officer presiding over the case.